Christopher John Farley: Early life

 Farley was born in Kingston, Jamaica, and grew up in New York.
 He is a graduate of Brockport High School and Harvard University, where he edited the Harvard Lampoon.
 He has been a writer for Time magazine since 1992.
-He currently serves as an editor of The Wall Street Journal.
+He is an editor of The Wall Street Journal.
 In May 2005, Time published Chris's interview with comedian Dave Chappelle.

 Career

 Farley is the author of the fact-based novel Kingston by Starlight, the novel My Favorite War; and biographies Before the Legend: The Rise of Bob Marley; Aaliyah, More Than a Woman; Introducing Halle Berry; and is a co-author of Martin Scorsese Presents the Blues: A Musical Journey.
-In 2004, at the passing of legendary rhythm and blues recording artist and singer Ray Charles, Farley and fellow journalist Anthony DeCurtis, pianist Marcus Roberts, and violinist and record producer Phil Ramone all appeared in an installment of the Charlie Rose Show, titled An Appreciation of Ray Charles, which was dedicated to the singer's music and his memory and legacy.
+In 2004, at the passing of legendary rhythm and blues recording artist and singer Ray Charles, Farley and fellow journalist Anthony DeCurtis, pianist Marcus Roberts, and violinist and record producer Phil Ramone all appeared in an installment of the Charlie Rose show, titled "An Appreciation of Ray Charles", which was dedicated to the singer's music and his memory and legacy.